seeimadeit/AES128ESP32/README.md

 then from the Arduino IDE click on Sketch -> Include Library -> Add .ZIP Library.
 Some examples are available from File -> Examples -> ASP128ESP32 Library.

-NOTE: it's not a finished thing at the moment, so don't try and use it. it has defects.

 # AES128ESP32 Library
 =====================